ekosz/Plex-Ruby/README.md

 ## Usage

-Everything Stems from the Plex MediaServer.
+Everything Stems from the Plex Media Server.
 Create a server with the host and port number.

 ```ruby